Skip to Content

 • Some Bulldogs are lactose intolerant and can not eat dairy foods.

 Please note that “can eat” doesn’t mean “should eat!”
-The definition of food items your Bulldog can eat is simply safe food and hopefully without causing an adverse reaction.
+The definition of food items your Bulldog can eat is simply safe food, and hopefully without causing an adverse reaction.

 This is by no means an indication of standard nutrition recommendations.
 However, it helps you manage how you handle your best friend’s puppy eyes when he’s hoping to get a bite or two during dinner.
-If the food you’re having belongs to the list above, feel free to let him have a bite or two.

-Moderation is key.
-A good rule of thumb is that treats must make up no more than 10% of your English Bulldog’s diet.
-Anything he has is in addition to his meals means you must help him walk it off!
+Anything he has besides his meals means you must help him walk it off!
 Here are the main foods that are safe for your Bulldog to eat.

 What Foods Can Bulldogs Eat?